 The quarter began on a strong footing for risk assets with markets continuing their ascent and the S&P 500 making new all-time highs again.
 Bond yields had dipped fairly sharply at the back end of Q2 and that continued in Q3.
 This was to be short lived though as yields moved significantly higher through September, particularly in the UK with the 10-year now at highs for the year.
 It would seem those fears around inflation aren't going away as investors and central banks wrestle with the data to figure out whether this inflation is transitory or more likely to hang around.
 Against that backdrop it was a positive quarter across the portfolio with equities being the main contributor to performance.
-During the quarter we saw US names like Dexcom, Thermo Fisher Scientific, and Edwards Lifesciences all provide valuable contributions after solid earnings.
-In Europe we also saw Eurofins Scientific report an excellent set of results and rally meaningfully afterwards, along with ASML continuing to push higher over the quarter but give back some of that performance at the end of September.
-We saw meaningful contributions from our Commodity ETF exposure as commodity prices moved higher still.
+During the quarter we saw UK names like Barclays, Legal & General, and RELX all provide valuable contributions.
+ASML continued to push higher over the quarter but give back some of that performance at the end of September.
 Our oil exposure via the oil majors, Shell, BP, and Total Energies were all positive contributors and benefitted as the price of oil pushed on towards, and in the case of Brent crude beyond, \$80 a barrel.